bachig26/SunStream/README.md

 ***Features:***
 + Every feature Cloudstream-3 has
 + removed 93.5% of Cloudstream-3 providers 😂
-+ Unified providers thanks to tmdb
++ All providers show up as one (called MultiMedia) thanks to TMDB

 ***Screenshots:***
 (All the images are blurred because of DMCA reasons, but are actually not blurred in the app)